oa-333/elog/README.md

 The kafka log target uses the 'msgq' schema, and 'kafka' provider.
 Two parameters are expected: 'bootstrap-servers' and 'topic'.
 Optionally, a partition id may be passed as well with the syntax 'partition={id}.
-Pay attention that in this example the global log format is used as the message payload.
+Pay attention that in the example above, the global log format is used as the message payload.
-Future version will support passing log record fields in message headers.
+If a more specialized message pay load is required, then add a 'log_format' parameter to the log target configuration.

+In case a flush policy is used, then the flush timeouts, both during regular flush, and during shutdown flush,
+can be configured via 'kafka-flush-timeout-millis' and 'shutdown-kafka-flush-timeout-millis' respectively:

+    log_target = msgq://kafka?bootstrap-servers=localhost:9092&topic=log_records&kafka-flush-timeout-millis=50&flush-policy=immediate

+Pay attention that the flush-policy parameter enforces kafka message flush after each message is being produced.
+Different flush policies can be applied, as explained above.

+In case message headers are to be passed as well, the 'headers' parameter should be used as a CSV property list:

+    log_target = msgq://kafka?bootstrap-servers=localhost:9092&topic=log_records&headers=rid=${rid}, time=${time}, level=${level}, host=${host}, user=${user}, prog=${prog}, pid=${pid}, tid=${tid}, tname=${tname}, file=${file}, line=${line}, func=${func}, mod=${mod}, src=${src}, msg=${msg}

+Since log target resource strings tend to get complex, future versions will include property trees for configuration.